dpb587/caddy-bosh-release/README.md

 A [BOSH release](https://bosh.io/) to run [Caddy](https://caddyserver.com/), a basic web and proxy server with support for dynamically provisioning certificates.
 You may find this useful if you are looking for an easy method to front another BOSH job with a certificate from [Let's Encrypt](https://letsencrypt.org/).

-*Note:* key pairs are managed on each VM, so you should only use this for instance groups with a single instance.
-Using this job across multiple instances may result in inefficient TLS connections and exceeding Certificate Authority rate limits.
+To use on instance groups with multiple instances, see [Multiple Instances](#multiple-instances) below.

 ## Getting Started